 Renting Snorkeling Equipment at Turtle Bay

-If you are staying on the resort snorkeling equipment is free.
-We bought our own gear at Sam’s Club before getting to Hawaii which we thought was well worth the investment.
-Not only did we snorkel at Turtle Bay but at many more locations in Oahu.
+If you are staying at the resort snorkeling equipment is free.
+We bought our own gear before getting to Hawaii which we thought was well worth the investment.
+Not only did we snorkel at Turtle Bay but many more snorkeling spots in Oahu.

 The closest place to rent snorkeling equipment may be at Shark’s Cove.
 Maybe you could hit two spots in one day if you decide to rent your snorkeling equipment!